Alaska landslide kills 1 person and injures 3 in Ketchikan, authorities say

 Power was restored to some affected areas by 8:15 p.m.
 Other areas will remain without power while the landslide is cleared and broken power poles are replaced, the borough and city said.

-Various local and state agencies responded to the landslide in the southeastern Alaska city located about 297 miles (478 kilometers) south of Junea, the state capital.
+Various local and state agencies responded to the landslide in the southeastern Alaska city located about 297 miles (478 kilometers) south of Juneau, the state capital.

 A Department of Homeland Security and Emergency Management Response Specialist and federal Department of Transportation personnel are expected to travel to Ketchikan on Monday, Dunleavy said.